angelperezleon/wgProxyList/README.md

-# wgProxyList for MediaWiki is found here:
+# wgProxyList for MediaWiki
  https://www.mediawiki.org/wiki/Manual:$wgProxyList

+ **Purpose**
+Protect MediaWiki or other CMS based installation with a list of spam offending IP address found over at "Stop Forum Spam".

 **Installation**